« Previous Page

 Tests include the following:

-Based on these tests, breast cancer is described as:
+Based on these tests, breast cancer is described as one of the following types:

 This information helps the doctor decide which treatments will work best for your cancer.